 Here you can find much more about Google Metaverse!

 So far, Apple has not raised funding specifically for their Metaverse.
 The plans for the headset and the glasses will be fully funded by the massive revenues generated through their iPhone and iPad sales.

 It is also important to note that Apple is not limited to the smartphone sector.
 It is also expanding its presence in fintech, gaming, healthcare, and more.
-Since they have established their large dedicated following over the years, we predict the new glasses and headset will be an instant success.
+Since they have established their large dedicated following over the years, we predict the new glasses and headset as part of Apple Metaverse will be an instant success.

 Can Apple’s Metaverse Rival the Success of the iPhone?

 Digital land digital assets can be sold for as much as $4.3 Million per land parcel.
 Investments in the Metaverse are growing steadily, and when the user count rises to match the massive user base of Apple users, the Metaverse can surpass the success achieved by the iPhone.

 It is important to remember that while the Metaverse exhibits tons of potential in reshaping the way users interact online, there is still a long way for it to go to match the success of the iPhone.
 According to recent reports, there are over 1.2 billion iPhone users in 2022.